 MAC 1107.
-Chinese Food Culture

-What and how we choose to eat are shaped by our social and cultural environment.
+Chinese Food Culture What and how we choose to eat are shaped by our social and cultural environment.
 How do Chinese people eat differently compared with people from other cultures?
 How do food and eating relate to individual, health, and national identity?
 This course explores the history and modern representations of Chinese food, and helps students think critically about contemporary cultural productions.
-Alternate years.
-Credits: 4.
+Offered alternate years.
+Credit hours: 4.
 (CI, HE)